Particular/NServiceBus/guidelines/design-guidelines.md

 * More discoverable
    * Via intellisense
-   * All config will be in a single place (no guessing if it's in the fluent api or in the "config sections"
+   * All config will be in a single place, no guessing if it's in the fluent api or in the "config sections"
-* Strongly typed
+* Statically typed so no conversion from strings needed
 * Easier to evolve using our normal deprecation strategies like `ObsoleteEx`
 * Easier to document
-* Easier validate
+* Easier to validate
-* Code first API's works in all environments like ScriptCs
+* Code first API's work in all environments, e.g. ScriptCs
-* Enable us to provide compiler enhancements like Roslyn code suggestions and completions
+* Enables use of compiler enhancements such as Roslyn analyzers and code fixes
 * Makes it easier to centralize all configuration

 Configuration API's should be non-fluent and non-delegate based.
 They should return `void` to avoid being chain-able.